-Posts about “web design”
+Posts tagged “web design”

 hamburger menu iconIn web design circles the little stacked three line graphic that you often see on websites to denote a clickable menu is usually called a hamburger (or just burger) icon.
 We call it that because it sort of looks like how a computer would display a minimalist hamburger.
 I adore that in the bottom navigation area of kottke.org, he has one that — instead of opening a menu, as you’d expect — takes you to an archive listing of all the posts he’s ever made referencing… hamburgers.